 This is what small businesses should know about the CARES Act.

-This program allocates funds to provide loans of up to $10 million per business to cover the cost of retaining their employees.
-If you maintain payroll through June, the loan will be forgiven.
+This program allocates funds to provide loans to cover the cost of retaining their employees and/or lost income (for certain business types).
+Generally, if you spend at minimum, 60% of your PPP loan on payroll within a 24 week period after you receive PPP funds, or through a maximum date of December 31, 2020, the loan will be eligible for forgiveness.
 This loan can be used on:

 - Payroll costs including compensation up to $100,000 per employee